navancommits/2025-Sitecorelemon/README.md

 4. Enable Developer mode: Toggle the "Developer mode" switch in the top right corner.
 5. Load unpacked: Click "Load unpacked".
 6. Select the folder: Navigate to the extracted plugin folder and select it to install - <download path>\2025-Sitecorelemon-main\2025-Sitecorelemon-main\src\Sitecore-XM-Cloud_ItemFinder

+> Once the plugin is available in the Chrome store, the installation is similar to how Chrome plugins are installed from the plugin store.
+The process is as follows:

+1. Open the Chrome Web Store: Navigate to "chrome://webstore" in your Chrome browser.
+2. Search for the plugin: Use the search bar to type the name of the plugin you want to install.
+3. Select the plugin: Click on the desired plugin from the search results.
+4. Install the plugin: Click "Add to Chrome" on the plugin page.

 ### Configuration